glennraya/xendivel/README.md

 #### Change Invoice Orientation

+Your sentence is already well-constructed, but here's a slightly refined version:

-You can also change the orientation of the invoice, by default it's on `portrait`.
-You can change this to `landscape` by using the `orientation()` function:
+You can also modify the orientation of the invoice; by default, it's in `portrait`.
+You can change it to `landscape` using the `orientation()` function.

 ```php
 use GlennRaya\Xendivel\Invoice;